India national football team: Supporters

 Till the 21st century, the Indian football fans were mostly scattered, being widely based in West Bengal, North-East India, Goa and Kerala.
 Other than matches in Asian Games, Nehru Cup or SAFF Championship, the crowd showed up in small numbers when the team played as the fans were not organised under any single banner as happens in Europe or South America.
 Fans of different clubs used to support the team in their respective local venues but were not grouped together to support a single cause, that of the national team, until 2017 when "Blue Pilgrims" was established as the first organised fan club for the national team.

 The Blue Pilgrims formed with a motive to support the national team and the U-17 team during the historic 2017 U17 World Cup, India's first ever FIFA competition participation.
 Started with 300 odd fans, now they are in thousands as a unification of fans from different regions with different allegiances came together for just one cause, the Blue Tigers.
 They call themselves the devotees of the Blue Tigers, and their motto is to support India national football teams of all gender and age, wherever they play and for such dedication they are called as the 12th man of the team.

-The Blue Pilgrims's most common chants are: "Oh India!", "In Unity we stand", "Oh India we stand for you!", "Vande Mataram".
-Their sports anthems are "Oh when the blues go marching in, I wanna be in that number!" and "Hum honge kaamyab" (We shall overcome).
+The Blue Pilgrims's most common chants are: "Oh India!", "In unity we stand", "Oh India we stand for you!", "Vande Mataram".
+Their sports anthems are "Oh when the blues go marching in, I wanna be in that number!" and "Ham honge kamyab" (We shall overcome).
 Since its formation, the Blue Pilgrims use to celebrate after every match with Viking clap with the national team members.
 Fans of the India national team display the country's tricolour National flag and also wear blue jerseys in solidarity with the team.
 They used to display their banner Blue Pilgrims along with "Inquilab-e-Indian football" (Revolution of Indian football) and often shout their common slogan, We love you, wherever you go, we follow!".
 On 2 June 2018, the then captain Sunil Chhetri posted a video on social media.
 In his video he urged the fans to come out at Mumbai to support the team after a poor crowd appearance of only 2569 at a match against Chinese Taipei in the 2018 Intercontinental Cup.
 India achieved a massive victory in that match, winning by 5−0 with Chhetri scoring a hat-trick, but there were very few people present to celebrate.
 Responding to the captain's call, the Blue Pilgrims and football supporters including the fan clubs like Manjappada, West Block Blues and East Bengal Ultras made sure that the stadiums were full during the next few matches.
 In the final of that tournament, the Blue Pilgrims displayed a 30 ft tall 3D tifo of a Blue Tiger, the first ever in the team's history.